NOC-hackintosh-2-0/ARMSMBIOS/README.md

-# M-Chip-Serial-Generator
+# ARMSMBIOS
-Used for adding serial number to fake an Apple ARM64 chip.
+Used for adding SMBIOS, ROM, and serial numbers to Non-Apple ARM64 CPUs, GPUs and computers.